ivancuric/js-perf/README.md

 Oh boy, this is a big one.
 Lots of stuff to cover, across a wide and wildly changing landscape.
 It's also a topic that covers everyone's favourite: The JS Framewok of the Month™.

-Let's start by answering the following: What is considered as performant JavaScript and how does it fit into the broader web performance metrics?
+But before we dive into et's start by answering the following: What is considered as performant JavaScript and how does it fit into the broader web performance metrics?

 ## Setting the target